| | | | | ||||||||||||||||||||||||||||||||

 First Instance or the Court of First Instance otherwise orders [section

 44A(6)].
-Procedures Following the Close of Pleadings
+Procedures Following the Close of Pleadings Upon the close of

 pleadings, the parties have to choose what sort of directions they intend to